 Automated features like Linksys Smart Connect, tri-band routers will direct devices to the optimal 5 GHz band available (or the applicable 2.4 GHz band, for older devices).
 It's kind of like adding an extra lane to the interstate or a bike lane to downtown roads—this makes tri-band routers a handy tool for environments with a lot of continuously connected 5 GHz devices, and a worthy investment if you're currently in the market for a new router and want to future-proof your Wi-Fi for at least for a few years.

 Place WiFi router in the most central area possible for best signal

 Before buying a new router.

-Maybe better placement and adding an extender maybe your best option
+Maybe better placement or adding an extender may be your best solution

 Sometimes it just doesn't matter where you place your wireless router; the network signal just won't be strong enough in certain areas of your home.
 In such cases, you should pick up a wireless range extender, also referred to as a “booster” or “repeater.”

 A Wi-Fi range extender looks similar to your standard router but works differently.
 For starters, it picks up the existing Wi-Fi signal from your wireless router and simply rebroadcast or rather extends it.
 Even though it's not a router, you should consider all the rules you would when positioning a router.

 The extender should be close enough to your main router so it can pick up the signal, but close to the weak spot so it can do its job.
 Range extenders connect to your router using an IP address just like your laptop or any other device would do.